Money Market Accounts: Definition, Pros, and Cons

 - Budgeting for quarterly tax payments

 Again, this isn’t the best place to keep funds for regular expenses because of the limits on how many check-based payments you can make.
-That said, you could keep funds for a few of your largest monthly expenses, such as your mortgage, in a money market account to earn a bit more interest.
+That said, to earn a bit more interest you could keep funds in an MMA for a few of your largest monthly expenses, such as your mortgage.